 Commodity options allow all traders to invest based on the movement of assets such as crude oil, gold and silver, as well as less common goods such as soybeans, wheat, corn and sugar.

 When it comes to the types of options available in the UK, there is some more terminology for us to cover.
-If you’re going to consider trading options in the UK, you need to have a solid understanding of the different types of options there are so that you can decide which ones work best for your chosen options trading strategy.
+If you’re going to consider trading options in the UK, you need to have a solid understanding of the different types of options so that you can decide which ones work best for your chosen options trading strategy.

 We have touched on some of these already.
 To recap, a put option allows the holder to sell an asset in the future, and a call option allows the holder to buy an asset in the future.